wumpz/ireport/README.md

 This is a fork of my favourite jasperreports designer IReport.
 This fork started with the latest sources of IReport 5.6.
 Unfortunately since 2015 I think the work on it was stopped in favourite of the now defacto standard JasperReports Studio.
 So it is a kind of taste which one you like.
 As I mentioned I prefer IReport.

 If you want to participate, please contact me.

+If I have time I will do more.

 ## News